Southwest Iowa League: History

 The Southwest Iowa League structured a 42–game schedule for each team.
 Each team was to have two home games at home and two road games each week.
 Ten percent of gate receipts were to go to the league.
 The remaining revenue was to be divided 60/40 between the home team and visitors.
 Home teams were to provide local umpires.
 The early 1903 season was greatly affected by rainy weather.
 After resuming play, Creston fielded team that played competitively against Shenandoah in two exhibition games outside of league play.

 After beginning the 1903 season as a four–team league, the Southwest Iowa League expanded to a six–team league during the season.
-At a June 25, 1903 meeting, umpiring selection was taken over by the league, while the Creston Cyclones and a team from Osceola, Iowa were selected to join the league as expansion teams.
+At a June 25, 1903 meeting, umpiring selection was taken over by the league, while the Creston Cyclones and a team from Osceola were selected to join the league as expansion teams.
 The Shenandoah, Iowa franchise folded on July 18, 1903, weeks after winning the Southwest Iowa League first half championship with a 13–5 record.
 Shenandoah had a 22–14 overall record.
 The Creston Cyclones franchise permanently folded on August 29, 1903, with a 24–19 overall record.
-The Atlantic, Iowa team won the second half title and had the 1903 Southwest Iowa League best record, finishing 1st with a 34–26 record, 3.5 games ahead of the 2nd place Clarinda, Iowa team and 9.5 games ahead of the 3rd place Red Oak Blue Indians.
+The Atlantic, Iowa team won the second half title and had the 1903 Southwest Iowa League best record, finishing first with a 34–26 record, 3.5 games ahead of the second place Clarinda, Iowa team and 9.5 games ahead of the third place Red Oak Blue Indians.

-The Southwest Iowa League permanently folded after the 1903 season and had no playoffs.
+The Southwest Iowa League permanently folded after the 1903 season and held no playoffs.
 On August 28, 1903, Red Oak had failed to appear to play at Atlantic and announced their intention to fold.
 Umpiring concerns, game protest disputes and financial struggles plagued the league and it permanently folded on August 29, 1903.

+After the league had folded, the Creston Cyclones and Osceola teams desired to continue play.
+As a result, the two teams organized and played a winner-take-all post-season series, with a $1,500 purse going to the winner.
+Osceola defeated Creston in five consecutive games to win the series and the financial purse.

 1903 Southwest Iowa League teams

 1903 Southwest Iowa League standings

-Shenandoah won the first half title.
-Atlantic won the second half title.
+Shenandoah won first half title.
+Atlantic won second half title.
 Osceola and Creston joined for the second half June 29; Shenandoah disbanded July 18; Creston disbanded August 29.